 - Place bet on 6, 8 – 7:6

-Some casinos also offer the so-called “Place bets to lose”, which are the opposite of the Place bets.
-These wagers win if a 7 appears before the number we bet on and the payout is as follows:
+Some casinos also offer “Place bets to lose,” which are the opposite of Place bets.
+These wagers win if a 7 appears before the chosen number, and the payouts are as follows:

 - Place bet on 4, 10 to lose – 5:11